altancode/apex/README.md

 * You prefer to use IP connectivity to your JVC projector rather than running a serial/RS232 cable?
 * You are annoyed by HDR modes activating or deactivating with seemly randomly delays after starting or stopping content?

-# Example of where Apex Offers Significant Value
+# Example of Apex's Value

 You use an NVIDIA Shield as a media player and use different applications such as Netflix and Kodi.
 * Play HDR with Netflix